bhavesh-chainani/topic_modelling/README.md

     5. Bag of words (assumes words are exchangeable, sentence structure is not modelled)
     6. Unsupervised (sometimes weak supervision is desirable, e.g in sentiment analysis)

-## Discussion

-**1. Benefits of LDA**
-As we are looking at large chunks of content for each celebrity, LDA can be used for easier interpretation to understand the type of topics each article contains.

-**2. Disadvantages of LDA**
 **Inability to scale**
 LDA has been criticized for not being able to scale due to the linearity of the technique it is based on.
 Hence, besides LDA, we can try other variants such as pLSI, the probabilistic variant of LSI, which solves this challenge by using a statistical foundation and working with a generative model.